JunhengWang/cs400-X-Team-14/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: Junheng Wang       name 1: JunhengWang
-       * GitHub username 2:       name 2:
+       * GitHub username 2: hkim01             name 2: Sean Kim
-       * GitHub username 3:       name 3:
+       * GitHub username 3:cthomson4           name 3: Cole Thomson
-       * GitHub username 4:       name 4:
+       * GitHub username 4:husemoller          name 4: Nathan Hussemoller
-       * GitHub username 5:       name 5:

    * When did you complete this exercise?
+Sunday October 28, 2018
    * How long did it take your team to complete this exercise?
+Hour and a half

 ## Table of Contents